Lifeng-Liang/DbEntry/doc/en/DataAccess/Configuration.md

 </configSections>
 ````

-It is fixed, so we don¡¯t need to change it at all, just copy it to the ``App.config/Web.config``.
+It is fixed, so we don't need to change it at all, just copy it to the ``App.config/Web.config``.

 And then, we need define the section ``Leafing.Settings``, it is the same format as ``appSettings``: